State of the Canadian Space Sector Report

-The methodology used for the following economic impact analysis, reported for the first time this year, is detailed in the Methodology section of this report.
+The methodology used for the following economic impact analysis is detailed in the Methodology section of this report.
 Results for are discussed below:

 Economic Impact – Gross Domestic Product

-The space sector creates benefits in the larger economy and has a GDP multiplier of 1.85 (Total GDP Impact / Direct GDP Impact).
-In other words, every dollar that the space sector contributes to the GDP generates another $0.85 in GDP contribution from other organizations in the economy.
+The space sector creates benefits in the larger economy with a GDP multiplier of 1.86 (Total GDP Impact / Space Sector GDP Impact).
+In other words, every dollar that the space sector contributes to the GDP generates another $0.86 in GDP contribution from other organizations in the economy.

 Economic Impact – Jobs Created

-The space sector therefore creates jobs in the larger economy and has a workforce multiplier of 2.5 (Total Workforce Impact / Direct Workforce Impact).
-In other words, every job in the space sector supports another 1.5 jobs in the economy.
+The space sector therefore creates jobs in the larger economy with a workforce multiplier of 2.44 (Total Workforce Impact / Space Sector Workforce Impact).
+In other words, every job in the space sector supports another 1.44 jobs in the economy.

 Ten-Year Trend: –